 These are not the characteristics of someone who cares about you and are a sign of emotional immaturity.
-If you’re in a relationship with someone whose guilt trips you, it might be worth considering if their level of emotional maturity is really what you’re looking for.
+If you’re in a relationship with someone who guilt trips you, it may be worth considering if their level of emotional maturity is really what you’re looking for.

-Set a healthy boundary with people who guilt trip you
+3. Set healthy boundaries with people who guilt trip you

 To healthily approach a guilt trip, express your honest feelings to the other person about the situation.
 Let them know that what they’re doing is making you uncomfortable.